 - Read the media advisory about the disclosure effectiveness forums

-The staffs of the Board and the European Financial Reporting Advisory Group (EFRAG) have cooperated in the development of the ideas discussed in this Invitation to Comment and a similar discussion paper issued by EFRAG.
+The staffs of the Board and the European Financial Reporting Advisory Group (EFRAG) have cooperated in the development of the ideas discussed in the 2012 Invitation to Comment and a similar discussion paper issued by EFRAG.

 Postgraduate Technical Assistant